Page Refresh AI/Blog/How to Update Old Content Without Rewriting Everything

 How to Update Old Content Without Rewriting Everything

 Updating old content does not always mean rewriting the entire article.
-In many cases, a page loses performance because a few sections aged badly, the FAQ is incomplete, or the internal links no longer point readers to the best next step.
+A page often loses usefulness because a few facts aged badly, the opening answer is buried, the FAQ is incomplete, or internal links no longer point readers to the best next step.

 A targeted refresh protects the parts that still work.
-That matters because a full rewrite can waste time and accidentally remove useful context, backlinks, or phrasing that already matches reader intent.
+That matters because a full rewrite can waste time and accidentally remove useful context, original examples, source-backed explanations, or phrasing that already matches reader intent.

 Separate what still works from what aged